robsann/ElasticStackLab/README.md

 ### 1.1 - Elastic Stack
 At the core of Elastic Stack are Elasticsearch and Kibana, and Elastic Agent and Integrations are used to ship data from endpoints.
 - **Elasticsearch** is the distributed search and analytics engine at the heart of the Elastic Stack.
-Elasticsearch is where the indexing, search, and analysis happens.
+Elasticsearch is where the indexing, search, and analysis happen.
 - **Kibana** enables the user interface to navigate the Elastic Stack.
 With Kibana you can: Search, observe, and protect your data; Analyze your data; Manage, monitor, and secure the Elastic Stack.
 - **Elastic Agent** is a unified way to add monitoring for logs, metrics, and other types of data to a host.
 It can also protect hosts from security threats, query data from operating systems, forward data from remote services or hardware, and more.
 - **Integrations** are part of the agent's policy to collect data sources such as logs and metrics, to provide security protections, and more.
 Agent's policy can be updated to add or remove integrations.
 Elastic Integrations are powered by Elastic Agent.